 Strengthening Partnership and Support

 Our university is strengthened by its many partnerships, which are grounded in a shared commitment to encouraging understanding and mutual respect.
-In difficult times, supporting and engaging with our stakeholders becomes even more important.
-Over the course of the spring semester, the university will continue to grow these productive relationships with students and their families, faculty, staff, external groups, and others.
+The university aims to grow and strengthen these relationships with students and their families, faculty, staff, alumni, external groups, and others.

 ""